volpatto/firedrake_scripts/README.md

     * Linear Darcy flow with homogeneous permeability coefficient;
     * Linear Darcy flow with heterogeneous (discontinuous) permeability coefficient;
-    * Non-linear transient Darcy flow coupled with Peng-Robinson Equation of States (PR-EoS) to mimic compressible flow in rigid porous medium with low permeability (inspired in Shale rocks);
+    * Non-linear transient Darcy flow coupled with Peng-Robinson Equation of States (PR-EoS) to mimic compressible flow in rigid porous medium with low permeability (inspired by Shale rocks reservoirs);
     * A generic reaction-diffusion with high Damkohler number (low diffusion coefficient, high reaction rate coefficient) stabilized with GGLS (Galerkin-gradient/least-squares) which was proposed [in this paper](https://www.sciencedirect.com/science/article/pii/0045782589900856);